strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 EOF
 ```

-Here we have configured the pod with a startup command that will loop indefinitely.
+Here, we have configured the pod with a startup command that will run indefinitely.
 This way we can execute other processes in the same pod while the initial shell script is running - keeping the pod alive.

 Let's start the pod:

     kubectl apply -n clients -f kafka-client.yaml

-We can now start another process in the same pod:
+We can now start an interactive shell process in the same pod:

     kubectl exec -n clients -ti kafka-client-shell /bin/bash

-We enter an interactive shell session inside the 'kafka-client-shell' pod.
+Let's start a CLI producer again, this time configuring it to use OAuth 2.0 over TLS for authentication.

     export OAUTH_CLIENT_ID=kafka-producer
     export OAUTH_CLIENT_SECRET=<SECRET_FOR_KAFKA_PRODUCER_WE_TOOK_NOTE_OF_IN_KEYCLOAK_CONSOLE>